robsonswiss/OSVR-user-settings/README.md

 ###com osvr user settings.dll
 - this is a server side plugin that is able to read the settings in the user settings file
 - this file must be installed in the osvr-plugins-0 directory of the server binary executable
-- the file is read at server startup: you must stop and start the server to pick up any new values
+- the plug in currently assumes the settings file is in the $APPDIR/OSVR directory

 ###osvr server config.json
 - this is the server config file
 - for convenience, a properly edited version is distributed with the plugin